Name origins of your favorite sci-fi characters

 - Today's rank: #211 (1,812 babies born)

 - Meaning: Derived from the Greek Πετρος (Petros) meaning "stone."

 Peter Parker is the alter-ego of Spider-Man, a mutant in the Marvel universe that's capable of great strength, leaping abilities, precognition, and the ability to cling onto surfaces.
-The star of several comics lines, multiple live-action and animated television series, and a film series, Spider-Man is arguably Marvel’s most successful and prominent brand.
+The star of several comics lines, multiple live-action and animated television series, and several different film series, Spider-Man is arguably Marvel’s most successful and prominent brand.
 Peter Parker contracted his superpowers after a bite from a radioactive spider during a high school field trip to Osborn Labs.
 A scientific genius, Parker would formulate his Spider webbing and make wrist-mounted shooters for it.
 A reluctant superhero, Parker became a crime fighter after the death of his Uncle Ben, whose killer he did not stop when he had a chance earlier.
 Peter Parker’s name likely came from Marvel editor Stan Lee’s rule that characters of Spider-Man’s era must have first and last names that start with the same letter.

 Rey (Star Wars)

 - Today's rank: #2,592 (66 babies born)

 - Meaning: Variant of Ray, a short form of Raymond; Raymond is derived from the Germanic name Raginmund, composed of the elements ragin "advice" and mund "protector."